ArreyTabe/tic-tac-toe/README.md

 ![screenshot](asset/tic-tac-toe-grid.png)

-The game board is as shown above, a 3x3 grid where each player takes a turn and plays.
+The game board is, as shown above, a 3x3 grid where each player takes a turn and plays.

 - The game starts by prompting both players for their names.
 - We assume player one always starts, then player two